 sudo apt-mark unhold package-name

-Re-hold them after the upgrade if needed.
+Re-hold packages after the upgrade only if you still need that pin:

 Third-Party PPA Conflicts